boku7/boku7.github.io/_posts/2019-09-18-SLAE32_5-2_msfChmodShadow.md

 ```

 ### Third Block
-This block finishs setting up the registers
+This block finishes setting up the registers and then executes the `chmod` systemcall.

 ```console
    0x08048081 <+22>:    pop    ebx